 The search for a unified fundamental dynamical law has been seriously under way at least since the time of Newton with string theory or its generalizations being the most actively investigated direction today.
 By contrast, the search for a theory of the quantum state of the universe has only been actively under way since the time of Hawking, let us say on this occasion.
 Why this difference?

-Dynamical laws govern regularities in time and it is an empirical fact that the basic dynamical laws are local in space on scales above the Planck length.
+Dynamical laws govern regularities in time and its an empirical fact that the basic dynamical laws are local in space on scales above the Planck length.
 The laws that govern regularities in time across the whole universe are therefore discoverable and testable in laboratories on earth.
-By contrast many of the regularities predicted with near certainty by the quantum state of the universe are mostly in space on large coemological scales.
+By contrast many of the regularities predicted with near certainty by the quantum state occur mostly in space on large cosmological scales.
 Only recently has there been enough data to confront theory with observation.
 That difference in the nature of the predicted regularities, or their difference in scales, should not obscure the fact that the state is just as much a part of the final theory as is its Hamiltonian.

 Given these differences, what grounds do we have to hope that we can discover the quantum state of the universe?
 There are two: The first is the simplicity of the early universe revealed by observation --- more homogeneous, more isotropic, more nearly in thermal equilibrium than the universe is today.
-It is therefore possible that the universe has a simple, discoverable initial quantum state and that all of the complex universe of galaxies, stars, planets, and life today arose from quantum accidents that have happened since and the action of gravitational attraction.
+It's therefore possible that the universe has a simple, discoverable initial quantum state and that all of the complex universe of galaxies, stars, planets, and life today arose from quantum accidents that have happened since and the action of gravitational attraction.
 The second reason is the idea that the quantum state and the dynamical theory may be naturally connected as in Hawking's no-boundary theory.